A Scottish Perspective; what makes Scotland's coast so special.

 Mussels syphon water; in doing so they feed by extracting particles from the water and they are very efficient, multiply that by millions and effectively the loch has one highly efficient 'cleaning' mechinism.
 However, when that means mass removal of other species the problem can become great.

-In recent years a previously unseen mussel competed with the commercial varity, but this new commercial (actually turned out to be the original species not seen since the last ice age) species contained only 10% meat and shells were so fragile that they could not be harvested using the current commercial methods.
+In recent years a previously unseen mussel competed with the commercial varity, but this new mussel (actually turned out to be the original species not seen since the last ice age) species contained only 10% meat and shells were so fragile that they could not be harvested using the current commercial methods.
 The problem was so bad that the industry voluntarily ceased production in the hope that the edible variety might return.

 Boats and moorings in Loch Etive were inundated with mussel spat (young mussels), so much so that it could become a problem.
 Boats moored outside of the loch but close-by had far fewer mussels and a combination of acorn barnacles and algae.
 Barnacles and algae in the loch were becoming less apparent.
 An altered ecosystem.